leknaat/hacker-how-content/content/web-developer/tasks/types.md

 q6.

-What types does `_.map` work on?
+What types does `_.map` accept as parameters?
 What does it return in each case?

 q7.

-What types does `_.filter` work on?
+What types does `_.filter` accept as parameters?
 What does it return in each case?